 Guinea Pigs can be a tempting choice when it comes to buying pets.
 They are irresistibly cute and mushy and it’s easy to fall for their innocent charm at the very first encounter.
 These cute pets can sometimes be loud at night.

 The sounds they make during the night aren’t that loud or overly noisy but these sounds are so squeaky that you won’t be able to sleep in peace.
+One common cause of the noise is that guinea pigs are hungry or not happy with their food.
+Some owners buy guinea pigs without fully understanding which food guinea pig can eat which is why I made a full list of foods that guinea pigs can and can’t eat (150+ Types of Foods).
 Before you can try to resolve this situation, it is important for you to understand the way they communicate and the meaning of the sounds they make.
+Be sure to also check our recommended products page for everything you will ever need to assure a happy and healthy life for your Guinea Pigs.

 Types of Sounds Guinea Pigs Make During the Night: